Germany national football team records and statistics: All international matches

-Venue
+Venues

-Germany hosted in 1974 and 2006, the World Cup, in 1988 European Championship and in 2005 Confederations Cup.
+Germany hosted the World Cup in 1974 and 2006, the European Championship in 1988 and 2024, the Confederations Cup in 2005, and the Nations League Finals in 2025.
 The matches played in the context of these tournaments of the Germany national team count as home matches, the matches against tournament hosts accordingly as away matches.
-Likewise, the international matches in Vienna after Anschluss Austria, more pDrawely 3 matches in the years 1940, 1941 and 1942 below as home matches.
-The meeting in Saarbrücken against the Saarland in the context of the WC Qualification 1954 counts as an away match.
+Likewise, the international matches in Vienna after Anschluss Austria, more specifically the three matches from the years 1940, 1941 and 1942, count below as home matches.
+The meeting in Saarbrücken against the Saarland in the context of 1954 World Cup qualification counts as an away match.